 Privacy Policy

-Payhound Limited is committed to protecting your Personal Data in accordance with the European Union's General Data Protection Regulation [EU] 2016/679 (the "GDPR") and the Data Protection Act (Chapter 586 of the Laws of Malta) (the "Act") (together, the GDPR and the Act shall be referred to as the "Data Protection Laws").
+We process your personal data in an appropriate and lawful manner, in accordance with the General Data Protection Regulation ((EU) 2016/679) (the "GDPR") and the Data Protection Act (Chapter 586 of the Laws of Malta), as may be amended or replaced from time to time (the "Act") (together, the GDPR and the Act shall be referred to as the "Data Protection Laws").

 OUR CONTACT DETAILS